pytorch/pytorch/docs/source/ddp_comm_hooks.rst

 Acknowledgements
 ----------------

-Thanks PowerSGD paper author Thijs Vogels for the code review on PowerSGD communication hook and the
+Many thanks to PowerSGD paper author **Thijs Vogels** for the code review on PowerSGD communication hook and the
 `comparison experiments <https://observablehq.com/@tvogels/powersgd-benchmark>`_.